jerzsy/WP4_DURIN_RProject/README.md

 - The raw data are the original and untouched files usually .csv or .txt formatted files.
 - The clean data is often produced from the raw data using code and stored automatically.

+They are not shared through GitHub, but only accessible on the project's OSF.

 JR also added separate folders for *data_descr* and *data_dic* that are meant for finalized data description tables and data dictionaries for each dataset that are cleaned as part of this R project.
 See the data documentation section below for more information.

 In addition, there is a .gitignore text file, which tells git all the files that should be ignored.